 Fundraising variations:

-One player is blindfolded while a teammate verbally guides them through the course.
+Blindfold one player while a teammate verbally guides them through the course.

 Setup instructions: